 Princess Pocahontas Pageant and Ball

-Now, Princess Pocahontas presides over a spectacular pageant that is as much a part of the Washington’s Birthday Celebration as it is a homage to the Native American culture.
+Now, Princess Pocahontas presides over a spectacular pageant that is as much a part of the Washington’s Birthday Celebration as it is homage to the Native American culture.
 The Princess Pocahontas Pageant presents the Native Americans in a setting that is both mystical and natural.
-The event adheres faithfully to the Indians’ deep communion with the earth and its elements while showcasing Princess Pocahontas and her court in all of the splendor of the indigenous tribes they each represent.
-This event is truly unique to Laredo and a definate must see.
+The event adheres faithfully to the Indians’ deep communion with the earth and its elements while showcasing Princess Pocahontas and her court in the entire splendor of the indigenous tribes they each represent.
+This event is truly unique to Laredo and a definite must see.